-As last valuation was performed in late 2010, the management believes that market values did not change significantly over the period until the year end of 2011, therefore land values in the balance sheet as of 31 December 2011 approximate their fair values.
-In addition to that, in 2011 the Group obtained an overall overview and high-level valuation of the whole portfolio of landplots owned, according to which an average fair value of 1 ha of landplot owned by the Group was not lower that the carrying amount as of 31 December 2011.
+As last valuation was performed in late 2010, the management believes that market values did not change significantly over the period until the year end of 2012, therefore land values in the balance sheet as of 31 December 2012 approximate their fair values.
+In addition to that, in 2012 the Group obtained an overall overview and high-level valuation of the whole portfolio of landplots owned, according to which an average fair value of 1 ha of landplot owned by the Group was not lower that the carrying amount as of 31 December 2012.
+Additionally, in beginning of 2013 the Group sold some of its land for prices higher than those in the Group's financial statements.